UoB-COMSM0166/2026-group-11/README.md

 ## 3.1 System Architecture

-**Sunnyvale Gate** was designed as a browser-based p5.js game that runs from the `docs` folder on GitHub Pages.
-We kept the overall structure simple because the project needed to be playable in the browser, and because our group was still learning JavaScript and p5.js while building the game.
+**Sunnyvale Gate** is a browser-based p5.js game running from the `docs` folder on GitHub Pages.
+We kept the structure simple because the game needed to run smoothly in the browser, and our team was still learning JavaScript and p5.js during development.

-The main file is `sketch.js`, which acts as the central controller.
-It uses the p5.js lifecycle functions `preload()`, `setup()`, `draw()` and `mousePressed()` to load assets, create the canvas, update the game every frame and handle player input.
-A global `gameState` variable controls the main scene flow, including the home screen, comic introduction, level selection and gameplay.
-This gave the game a clear player journey without needing a more complicated screen management system.
+The main controller is `sketch.js`.
+It uses p5.js functions such as `preload()`, `setup()`, `draw()` and `mousePressed()` to load assets, create the canvas, update the game every frame and handle player input.
+A global `gameState` variable controls the main scenes, including the home screen, comic introduction, level selection and gameplay.
+This gave the game a clear flow without requiring a complex scene-management system.

-Several design choices came directly from the requirements in Section 2.
-For example, the requirements for **enemy waves**, **tower upgrades**, **gold**, and **valid tower placement** meant that the game needed data that could be changed easily.
-For this reason, map data is stored in `maps.js`, enemy values are stored in `ENEMY_TYPES`, and tower values are stored in `TOWER_COST`, `TOWER_UPGRADE_COSTS` and `TOWER_LEVEL_STATS`.
-Wave patterns are defined in `LEVEL_WAVE_CONFIGS`.
-This data-driven approach made balancing easier, since we could adjust health, damage, range or wave timing without rewriting the whole battle system.
+Several design choices came from the requirements in Section 2.
+Since the game needed **enemy waves**, **tower upgrades**, **gold**, and **valid tower placement**, we used data-driven configuration where possible.
+Map routes and build slots are stored in `maps.js`, enemy values are stored in `ENEMY_TYPES`, tower values are stored in `TOWER_COST`, `TOWER_UPGRADE_COSTS` and `TOWER_LEVEL_STATS`, and wave patterns are stored in `LEVEL_WAVE_CONFIGS`.
+This made balancing easier because we could adjust health, damage, range and spawn timing without rewriting the main loop.

 <p align="center">
   <img src="docs/assets/system_architecture_overview.png" alt="System architecture overview" width="900" />